 January 6 marks the grand finale of the holiday season and the kickoff to Carnival in New Orleans.
 Twelve days after Christmas (appropriately referred to as Twelfth Night), two parades roll: Phunny Phorty Phellows and Joan of Arc.

 As per annual tradition, the Phunny Phorty Phellows will once again ride the streetcars down St. Charles Avenue to announce the start of Carnival season.
-In the French Quarter, the Krewe of Jeanne d’Arc parade rolls in honor of Joan of Arc’s birthday.
+In the French Quarter, the Krewe of Joan d’Arc parade rolls in honor of Joan of Arc’s birthday.
 Both of these parades mark the official end of the New Orleans holiday season, and the beginning of another spectacular Mardi Gras season.